yari-gut/Marvel_Comics/README.md

 ## Notes

 Here's a place for any other notes on the app, it's creation process, or what you learned this unit!
+In this unit, I learned more about the RecycleView function.
+Although I initially had trouble wrapping my head around this concept, through this project, I feel like I was able to learn about the adapter and RecycleView indepth.

 ## License